20 years of international partnerships

 BBSRC has supported world-leading bioscience for over two decades.
 In a series of articles during its 20th anniversary, we will be exploring a variety of ways that BBSRC helps to deliver impact from research.
 In this article we look at international partnerships.

 The importance of international partnerships

 International engagement offers significant benefits to BBSRC and the UK's bioscience community.
-It enables UK researchers to work with overseas partners in many ways including working towards solving global grand challenges and within multinational programmes such as European Research Area Networks (ERA-Nets).
-BBSRC develops joint calls with international partners in strategically important areas and provides schemes that enable existing grant holders to develop new International funding and to access specialist facilities.
+It enables UK researchers to work with overseas partners in many ways including working towards solving global grand challenges and within multinational programmes such as ERA-Nets.
+BBSRC develops joint calls with international partners in strategically important areas and provides schemes that enable existing grant holders to develop new partnerships and to access specialist facilities.

 Working with international partners enables BBSRC to leverage funding, reduce risk, expand industrial links and increase the impact of funded research.
 Additional drivers for international collaboration include: implementing UK Foreign Policy, science for diplomacy and increased trade and investment.

 How has BBSRC contributed over the last 20 years?

 BBSRC has made positive contributions to the increase in internationalisation of research activity across the globe, embedding international partnerships across the development of strategic priorities and their delivery through research and other mechanisms.
 BBSRC has benefitted from strengthening relations with USA, Japan, Canada, Australia and New Zealand, but is now also working with emerging bioeconomies in Brazil, China, India and Taiwan through new funding partnerships.
 Together with the Medical Research Council (MRC), BBSRC contributes the UK finances to the Human Frontiers Science Program (HFSP) and the European Molecular Biology Organization.